 1. Cultivating independence

 To let children build independence, allow them to understand a few things on their own and give them opportunities to do tasks and activities without assistance.
 This helps build self-confidence and self-esteem and encourages them to do simple tasks without help and be self-reliant.
-To learn more about how to raise independent children, have a look at an informative article here.

 Making appropriate decisions is an essential life skill that every child should learn and practice from a tender age.
 For example, allow your child to choose between different types of clothes, toys, food, and games.
 This will help your child learn the consequences of each decision they make.
 Guide your child through this process to help them weigh the pros and cons before making any decision.
 Also, allow them to make mistakes when making decisions and learn through practice.